 Like any parent, you want your child to grow up healthy and happy.
 But for many children, unhealthy weight gain is a serious problem.
 Being overweight can lead to health problems such as diabetes.
 It can also hurt a child’s self-esteem.
-The good news is, there is a lot you can do to help.
+The good news is, there is a lot your child can do to be one of the healthy kids.
 And even if your child isn’t struggling with weight, now is still a great time to teach healthy habits that last a lifetime.

 Growing children need healthy food for strong bodies.
 They should NOT be put on calorie-restricting diets.
 Instead, kids should be encouraged to play each day, and to eat healthy foods instead of junk foods.
 This helps a child grow naturally into a healthy weight.
 Remember, being fit doesn’t mean being thin.
 Healthy bodies come in all shapes and sizes.
 If you have concerns about your child’s weight, talk with your pediatrician.

-Also, a healthy and happy child isn’t just limited to watching their weight.
+Being one of the healthy kids isn’t just limited to watching their weight.
 You want what’s best for your child, whether that’s good nutrition, strong self-esteem, proper development, good preventive healthcare, effective discipline, and a breadth of life opportunities.
+Your child’s pediatric provider can help you and your child through all stages of growth and development.

 Explore these pages to learn more: